neogeek/neogeek.github.io/posts/your-build-process-is-too-damn-slow.md

   </figure>
 </div>

 Next, add the following script to your project.
-This file will add an item to the Assets drop-down/right click menu for creating AssetBundles marked with asset bundle labels.
+This file will add an item to the Asset panel's drop-down/right-click menu for creating AssetBundles.
 Once you select this, a folder will be created and populated with the generated AssetBundles.

 ```csharp
 #if UNITY_EDITOR